ferrous-systems/teaching-material2/src/presentations/futures.md

         println!("Sum: {}", sum);
     }

-    use std::time::Duration;
-    use std::thread;
-    use rand::distributions::{Range, IndependentSample};
-    use futures::future::{Future, ok};
-    use futures::stream::Stream;
-    use futures::sync::mpsc;
-    use futures::Sink;

     // This function sleeps for a bit, then returns how long it slept. pub fn sleep_a_little_bit() -> u64 {
         let mut generator = rand::thread_rng();